keliankaz/academic-profile/index.md

 ![relative aftershock productivity](assets/img/worldmap_res.png){:class="img-responsive"}

 What causes some earthquakes to have more aftershocks than others?
 In <a href="https://scholar.google.ca/citations?hl=en&user=XsIHgIsAAAAJ">__this study__</a>, we systematically tested how attributes of a mainshock related to its setting (depth, plate boundary type, etc.) and its sources (stress drop, radiated energy, source dimensions, etc.) influence the number of aftershocks to come.
 We work towards a complimentary approach to aftershock forecasting that relies solely on attributes of the source instead of long term calibration.
+This project was funded by the NESRC Alexander Graham Bell fellowship.

 ### Fault Zone Geomorphology